tomberget/github-actions-workshop/tasks/005-steps-vs-jobs.md

 > [!NOTE]
 > As with the previous tasks, we recommend checking out `main` and creating a new
-> branch for this task to keep your work organized!
+> feature branch for this task to keep your work organized!

 Using the workflow from [Task 3: Running a Build](./003-running-build.md) as a starting point, create a new workflow that has two jobs: one for building the